-(q) Income tax
+(p) Income tax

-Income tax expense for the year comprises current and deferred tax, which is recognised in profit or loss except to the extent that items recognised directly in equity or in other comprehensive income.
+Income tax expense for the period comprises current and deferred tax, which is recognised in profit or loss except to the extent that items recognised directly in equity or in other comprehensive income.

-Current tax is recognised in respect of the taxable income or loss for the year, using tax rates enacted or substantively enacted at the reporting date, and any adjustment to tax payable in respect of previous years.
+Current tax is recognised in respect of the taxable income or loss for the period, using tax rates enacted or substantively enacted at the reporting date, and any adjustment to tax payable in respect of previous periods.